JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ```
 # Simple graphics

 In Luxor, there are different ways of working with graphical items.
 Some, such as lines, rectangles and circles, are drawn immediately (ie placed on the drawing and then "forgotten").
 Others can be constructed and then converted to lists of points for further processing.
-For these, watch out for a `vertices=true` option.
+For some of these, watch out for a `vertices=true` option, which returns coordinate data rather than draws things.

 ## Rectangles and boxes